MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-from-active-directory-domain-services.md

 When you import a large number of users from AD DS) or from System Center Configuration Manager, CPU utilization might increase to 100 percent.
 You will notice this on one core of the CPU.
 For example, if you import 20,000 users, CPU utilization might remain high for up to an hour.
 You can mitigate this issue by creating connectors and importing the users into Service Manager before you deploy the product in your enterprise and by scheduling connector synchronization during off hours.
 Installing Service Manager on a computer that has a multi-core CPU also minimizes the impact of importing a large number of users.

-## How to Create an Active Directory Connector
+## Create an Active Directory connector

 You can use the following procedures in Service Manager to create,  validate, and confirm the status of an Active Directory connector to import objects from Active Directory Domain Services (AD DS).